-The components, or ingredients if you will, of a WordPress theme is composed of two files at the very least.
-There are others but only these two are needed to make a very simple theme.
-For our sample theme we will need an additional functions.php file.
+The components of a WordPress theme is composed of three files at the very least.
+There are others but only these three are actually needed to make a very simple theme.

 Designing the Theme

 The first step in creating a WordPress theme is to design how the planned theme will look like.
-Since were going to create a simple theme for our first try, we should plan a simple design with a fixed layout (save the responsive layout and the headaches that come with it for later).
+Since were going to create a simple theme for our first try, we should plan a simple design with a fixed layout.
+You can add responsive properties later on and easily too if your layout is simple enough.

 A blogging style theme with a single sidebar to the right is a good start.

 Header | Menu | Content | Sidebar | Footer